 Interference of state in personal matters

 The constitution provides for the right to freedom of religion of one’s choice.
-With codification of uniform rules and its compulsion, the scope of the freedom of religion will be reduced.
+With the codification of uniform rules and its compulsion, the scope of the freedom of religion will be reduced.

 Sensitive and tough task